storedsafe/storedsafe-browser-extension/README.md

 ### Known bugs
 - [ ] Doesn't invalidate session if one exists when a site is removed
 - [ ] Show flag on encrypted fields resets when clicking fill/copy or show on another object.
+- [ ] Fields occasionally change order when clicked "show" on encrypted field.
 - [x] ~~Errors if writing in search bar while search is ongoing (automatic currently search disabled as temporary fix).~~

 ### Questions